 - In a large bowl mix the fruit, sugar, cornstarch, lemon juice and lemon zest and set aside.

-- Roll out the pastry dough and cut your lattice strips with a pastry cutter, and make as many leaf cutouts as you think you will need.
+- Using your fave rolling pin, roll out the pastry dough and cut your lattice strips with a pastry cutter, and make as many leaf cutouts as you think you will need.

 - Put the fruit mixture in the skillet once you have all the lattice ready.